iExecBlockchainComputing/iexec-doc/intro.rst

 ---------

 As a Provider, you can lend your machine power and monetize it by executing developer applications.
-Go to the 'Be a worker_' section to learn how to deploy your worker software.
+Go to the `Be a worker`_ section to learn how to deploy your worker software.
 For advanced users, you can learn how to deploy your own scheduler in the 'Be a scheduler' section.

 .. _worker: /worker